anurpriya/explainable_ML_consensus_framework/README.md

 ## Vesion information

 ## Contents
-The directory structure is as follows
+The directory structure is as follows.
 ```text
 |-- R
     |-- synthetic_data_generation.R